 You can find the “Add gadget” button in the top right of your dashboard.

-You can tailor your Jira dashboard so that it meets the needs of your project and your team.
+You can tailor your Jira dashboards so that they meets the precise needs of your project and your team.

 Atlassian suggests the following layout for an agile team, keeping track of progress, workload per person, and high-risk items.